dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 - Service Host\SdkAPIServiceHost.csproj:  Hosts the "SdkAPIWCFService" service in a console application
 - SdkAPI.Common.csproj: Contains the service interfaces and a lightweight and reusable service proxy.
 - SdkAPIWCFService.csproj: Contains the service implementation

+The example demonstrates how SDK extracted document content is supported for serialization.

 ## Example Screen: